2devs-team/reactter/README.md

 - [`Reactter.destroy`](https://pub.dev/documentation/reactter/latest/reactter/ReactterInstanceManager/destroy.html): Destroys the instance and the builder function.
 - [`Reactter.find`](https://pub.dev/documentation/reactter/latest/reactter/ReactterInstanceManager/find.html): Gets the instance.
 - [`Reactter.isRegistered`](https://pub.dev/documentation/reactter/latest/reactter/ReactterInstanceManager/isRegistered.html): Checks if an instance is registered in Reactter.
-- [`Reactter.getInstanceManageMode`](https://pub.dev/documentation/reactter/latest/reactter/ReactterInstanceManager/getInstanceManageMode.html): Returns `InstanceManageMode` of the instance sent.
+- [`Reactter.getInstanceManageMode`](https://pub.dev/documentation/reactter/latest/reactter/ReactterInstanceManager/getInstanceManageMode.html): Returns the `InstanceManageMode` of the instance.

 In each of the events methods shown above (except `Reactter.isRegister` and `Reactter.getInstanceManageMode`), it provides the `id` argument for managing the instances of the same type by a unique identity.